eniac/Beaver/README.md

 ![cloudlab_reservation_topo.png](img/cloudlab_reservation_topo.png)

 4. Wait until the CloudLab experiment page shows status ready (it takes ~10 minutes for provisioning the `dell-s4048` before showing status ready).
 Then copy the XML contents under the `manifest` column (right next to the `List View` column) on the experiment profile page, and replace the contents in `cloudlab/manifest.xml` file.
-   * One may get `Experiment setup on the Cloudlab Utah cluster failed: SliverStart: Failed to set up experimental networks` error, especially when the number of xl170 nodes is higher.
-This is often an indication of the existence of a faulty link.
-However, one can still proceed with the experiment as long as the List View shows that every node is in status ready.
+   * One may get `Experiment setup on the Cloudlab Utah cluster failed: SliverStart: Failed to set up experimental networks` error often, especially when the number of xl170 nodes is higher.
+This is often an indication of the existence of a faulty link between s4048 switch and xl170 nodes during CloudLab setup.
+Empirically, one can still proceed with the experiment if the List View shows that every node is in status ready.
+Note that CloudLab may kill/recycle the experiment, but the time window is typically >1h, sufficient for reproducing most experiments.
 5. Install dependencies on all machines in parallel by using `python3 beaver.py env` subcommand with the CloudLab user name (`--user_name`/`-u`) and the SSH private key file path (`--ssh_key` / `-k`).
    * Example command: `python3 beaver.py -u leoyu -k ~/.ssh/leoyu env`.
    * By default, it will reads the manifest file of path `cloudlab/manifest.xml` to extract the information for the CloudLab machines.
 Otherwise, specify the path to the manifest file using the `--manifest` / `-m` option.